 When planning out what items I wanted to use for summertime, I found it much easier to pick a theme and then spread my wings that way.
 For the most part, I stayed on theme but I do like to dabble a bit to spice things up.

 For example, I chose to go with a lemon theme this summer and although A LOT of my summer décor is lemons, I opted out of using lemons in my entryway and on my kitchen island.
 I just felt like my house already reached the lemon limit as I used lemons for my wreaths, flower vases in the living room, and there’s also a decent-sized lemon tree on the dining table (#noregrets).

 I added a couple of pineapples and “tropical” greenery around my house to balance it out a bit and I’m so proud of how it all turned out.
 Your summer theme can be lemons like mine or anything that reminds you of days lounging by the pool: watermelons, honey and bees, ice cream, or beachy with seashells.

 It doesn’t matter what you choose but if you’re feeling overwhelmed on what to do with your décor then lock down on a theme and go from there!

 As I said previously, I stayed on theme for the most part but I definitely deterred from that path when it comes to the art pieces in our home (#BreakingTheRules).

-I’ve bought some art pieces in the home that add a bit of a coastal/natural/boho feel to our home for that extra boost.
-It really helps to put you in that summer mindset of being carefree and at a fabulous resort somewhere (create the dream at home, right? :))
+I bought some art pieces that add a bit of a coastal/boho vibe to our home for that extra zen boost.
+It really helps to put you in that mindset of being carefree and at a fabulous resort somewhere (create the dream at home, right? :))